jmanwillz/Reconnaissance-Blind-Chess-Bot/README.md

 #### RC Replay

-Allows you to watch a saved match.
+Allows you to replay a saved match using the built in script `rc-replay`.

 ```bash
 rc-replay [-h] history_path